dotnet/aspnetcore/docs/BuildFromSource.md

 This will download the required tools and restore all projects inside the repository.
 At that point, you should be able to open the .sln file or one of the project specific .slnf files to work on the projects you care about.

-> :bulb: Note, if the build fails whilst running the `restore.cmd` and makes reference to paths like `.tools\msbuild\16.5.0-alpha\`, you will need to re-run the InstallVisualStudio.ps1 script detailed above to resolve any component issues (even if Visual Studio is already installed).
+> :bulb: Note, if the build fails whilst running the `restore.cmd` and makes reference to paths like `.tools\msbuild\16.5.0-alpha\`, you will need to re-run the InstallVisualStudio.ps1 script detailed above to install any missing components (even if Visual Studio is already installed).

 > :bulb: Pro tip: you will also want to run this command after pulling large sets of changes.
 On the main
 > branch, we regularly update the versions of .NET Core SDK required to build the repo.